-all year, restaurant closed Sun 6 pm and Christmas Day.
+all year, restaurant closed Tues, Sun from 6 pm and Christmas Day.

 allowed only on terrace.